php-dev-br/laravel-doc-pt-br/collections.md

     // 15

-If the collection contains nested arrays or objects, you should pass a key that will be used to determine which values to sum:
+If the collection contains nested arrays or objects, you should pass a key to use for determining which values to sum:

     $collection = collect([
         ['name' => 'JavaScript: The Good Parts', 'pages' => 176],